mitsuba-renderer/mitsuba3/docs/src/getting_started/variants.rst

 and cameras, and it tends to provide a wealth of information about the material and shape of visible objects.
 For this reason, polarization is a powerful tool for solving inverse problems, and this is one of the reasons why we chose to support it in Mitsuba 2.
+Note that accounting for polarization comes at a cost---roughly a 1.5-2X increase in rendering time.

 Inside the light transport simulation, *Stokes vectors* are used to parameterize the elliptical shape of the transverse oscillations, and *Mueller